Biscorn/helix-plugins/README.md

 Check the configuration for extra features and better control.

 ## Unique CID
-Description : Don't you ever dreamt to identify each citizen uniquely ?
+Description : Don't you ever dreamt to identify each citizen uniquely by a number ?
 Well, with this plugin, your dream will become true !

 **Note :** Will be uploaded soon.